This post may contain affiliate links. Please read our disclosure policy.

 Jalapeno ranch ingredients in a food processor.

-Tips, variations, and Storage
+Tips, Variations, & Storage

 • When measuring the cilantro, you can include both the leaves and stems.
 No need to pick off the individual leaves.